MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/postgresql-support.md

 > [!NOTE]
 > Passwordless connections have been supported since version `4.5.0`.
 >
 > Remember to add the BOM `spring-cloud-azure-dependencies` along with the above dependency.
-For more information, see the [Getting started](#getting-started) section.
+For more information, see the [Getting started](developer-guide-overview.md#getting-started) section of the [Spring Cloud Azure developer guide](developer-guide-overview.md).

-### Basic usage
+## Basic usage

 The following sections show the classic Spring Boot application usage scenarios.

 > [!IMPORTANT]
 > Passwordless connection uses Azure AD authentication.
 To use Azure AD authentication, you should set the Azure AD admin user first.
 Only an Azure AD Admin user can create and enable users for Azure AD-based authentication.
-For more information, see the [Create an Azure Database for PostgreSQL instance and set up the admin user](../../configure-spring-data-jdbc-with-azure-postgresql.md?branch=release-cred-free-java&tabs=passwordless#create-an-azure-database-for-postgresql-instance-and-set-up-the-admin-user) section.
+For more information, see the [Create an Azure Database for PostgreSQL instance and set up the admin user](configure-spring-data-jdbc-with-azure-postgresql.md#create-an-azure-database-for-postgresql-instance-and-set-up-the-admin-user) section of [Use Spring Data JDBC with Azure Database for PostgreSQL](configure-spring-data-jdbc-with-azure-postgresql.md).

-#### Connect to Azure PostgreSQL locally without password
+### Connect to Azure PostgreSQL locally without password

-1. To create users and grant permission, see the [Create a PostgreSQL non-admin user and grant permission](../../configure-spring-data-jdbc-with-azure-postgresql.md?branch=release-cred-free-java&tabs=passwordless#create-a-postgresql-non-admin-user-and-grant-permission) section.
+1. To create users and grant permission, see the [Create a PostgreSQL non-admin user and grant permission](configure-spring-data-jdbc-with-azure-postgresql.md#create-a-postgresql-non-admin-user-and-grant-permission) section of [Use Spring Data JDBC with Azure Database for PostgreSQL](configure-spring-data-jdbc-with-azure-postgresql.md).

 1. Configure the following properties in your *application.yml* file: